-The current starting salary for a trainee wholetime community firefighter is £22,459pa, rising to £29,934pa for a competent wholetime community firefighter.
+The current starting salary for a trainee wholetime community firefighter is £23,833pa, rising to £31,767pa for a competent wholetime community firefighter.

 4 Selection process

-The selection process is lengthy and highly competitive.
-It is designed to assess applicants’ fitness, physical and mental strengths, personal qualities and resilience against the skills and qualities we are seeking in the role of a wholetime community firefighter.
+The selection process is competitive as we want to ensure that we recruit individuals with the right skills, attitudes and behaviour.
+It is designed to assess applicants’ fitness, physical and mental strengths, personal qualities and resilience against the skills and qualities for the role of a wholetime community firefighter.

-Following registration of interest, the selection process will involve the following stages.
+Following registration and completing an application form, the selection process will involve the following stages.

 There are three assessments to be carried out:

 - Workplace safety assessment - a questionnaire which assesses behaviours and competencies through achievement, responsibility and safety orientation.